A Detailed Guide To Camping with a new Suzuki Jimny

 We mounted it on the passenger side, aligning it with the back of the tent.
 It’s awesome and looks great on the car.
 Especially with the black front runner tent cover to match it all together.
 The awning is mounted to a rack or load bars with the 2 brackets that come with the awning.

-UPDATE: I’ve replaced the 1.4m awning with a Darche Eclipse 180 Rear awning to offer us more length in exchange for some extra roof weight.
-This new awning provides full clearance to open the passenger door.
+I’ve replaced the 1.4m awning with a Darche Eclipse 180 Rear awning to offer us more length in exchange for some extra roof weight.
+This awning provides full clearance to open the passenger door.
 The 1.4m awning restricted this a small amount.
-We also plan to add the full tent style awning walls to this in future.
+We also on occasion take the wall set to create a huge enclosed space.

 Recommendations